Where are the Graduate or Professional Degrees in Louisville?

 While nearly 14% of working age adults hold graduate or professional degrees in Louisville, the prevalence of degrees varies substantially across the city.
 In the map to the left, areas where more working age adults have post-baccalaureate degrees are purple, while areas where fewer working age adults hold post-baccalaureate degrees are blue and white.
 Similar to other maps of post-secondary degrees, there is a distinct divide between western and eastern Louisville.

-Post-secondary educational achievement is most concentrated in neighborhoods in eastern and north eastern Louisville such as Northeast Jefferson, where 40% or more of the adult population have at least a bachelor’s degree.
-Conversely, the lowest concentration of earned bachelor’s degrees can be seen in the South Louisville and Chickasaw-Shawnee neighborhoods, where as little as 0-1% of young adults have earned a bachelor’s degree or higher.
+Post-baccalaureate educational achievement is most concentrated Southeast Louisville where over 42% of the working age adult population have a graduate or professional degree.
+Conversely, the lowest concentration of earned post-baccalaureate degrees can be seen in the Portland, Russell and South Louisville neighborhoods, where less than 1% of working age adults have earned a bachelor’s degree or higher.